 To begin understanding how to successfully integrate project and change management, let’s first understand and distinguish the roles of both the project manager and the change manager and where their roads converge and at times, collide.

 As indicated above, these roles are united with one common purpose: to ensure project goals are met and business results achieved.
 However, how each role goes about executing their work is meaningfully different.
-For example, project managers are often solution-focused where change managers are often outcome-focused.
+For example, project managers are often solution-focused whereas change managers are often outcome-focused.
 Consequently, there is a lack of understanding between the role of project manager and change manager in many organizations.
-This misunderstanding leads to conflicts between business functions and OD/Change COEs as to where to invest resources such as budget dollars and people.
+This misunderstanding leads to conflicts between business functions and organizational development/change centers of excellence as to where to invest resources such as budget dollars and people.

 Other barriers to integration

-Besides confusion around role clarity, there are many other barriers to project and change management integration that you should be aware of.
+Besides confusion around role clarity, there are many other barriers to integration that you should be aware of.

 - Even in 2019, the discipline of change management is in its infancy stage by comparison to project management.
-Thus, change management professionals like myself are in the early phases of converting non-believers.
+Thus, CM professionals like myself are in the early phases of converting non-believers.

 - Since the role of the project manager has expanded significantly, most do not have the capacity or capability to learn change management.